nofrillsplugins/matomo-simple-ab-testing/README.md

 ## Fork

 This is a fork of the original [Simple A/B testing-plugin](https://github.com/nofrillsplugins/matomo-simple-ab-testing).
-At the moment we can't use the original plugin for some reasons:

-- The original author is anonymous and the git commits doesn't have a GitHub user (`vagrant` is the committer) assigned to them.
-This is not good for a security perspective and goes against the openness we strive for in Digitalist Open Cloud.
-- We have contributed back some of the changes we have done, if we can get this in, we will also contribute back the other changes we have added (like adding experiments with Matomo Tag Manager) if the original author starts uses an existing github user for commits and managing the plugin.